pavle99/node-api-template/README.md

 ## How to start?

+First, create an instance of a Mongo database.
+You can use a local instance or a remote one, it is up to you.
+If you want to use a local instance, you can use the Docker Compose file included in the project.
+Just run:

+    docker-compose up -d --build

-First, install the dependencies.
+Next, install the dependencies.
 I recommend you to use npm if you plan to use the Dockerfile since the Dockerfile will use the `package-lock.json` from npm.

 But, as always, feel free to use any package manager!